CCavalier/fp-explained/markdowns/part1.md

 It seems it doesn't work well: before we execute our code something has changed the ingredients list.
-The elements of this list are defined as var, but we will prefer to use var, which cannot be modified.
+The elements of this list are defined as var, but we will prefer to use val, which cannot be modified.
 Moreover mutableList is a specific kind of list who can be modified.

 Let's rewrite it to not allow someone to eat all the strawberries